Terrub/Samuel/README.md

 Slam/swing timer

-Static swing timer with 1 second Slam marker for warriors.
+Static swing timer with 1 - 1.5 second Slam marker for warriors.
 I intend to make the thing customisable eventually but right now it's a static 200px wide 5px high bar.
 It indicates the next expected swing to happen using a white bar that fills up a darker background.

+-- SLASH COMMANDS --
+for options type /sam or /samuel

 -- INSTALLATION --